 The stronger your password, the stronger your defense.

+There are three levels of password security, and which you choose is based on your personal needs.
 So when you’re creating a new online account and a password strength meter tells you that it’s “strong”, the assumption you make is that your online security is, in effect, strong.

 However, if these password strength meters are flawed, that’s something worth paying attention to.